caltechlibrary/baler/README.md

 ## Introduction

-The URLs of hyperlinks inside Markdown files may be invalid for any number of reasons: there might be typographical errors, or the destinations might disappear over time, or other reasons.
+The URLs of hyperlinks inside Markdown files may be invalid for any number of reasons, including inaccuracies, typographical errors, and destinations that disappear over time.
 Manually testing the validity of links on a regular basis is laborious and error-prone.
 This is clearly a situation where automation helps, and that's where Baler comes in.

 Baler (<em><ins><b>Ba</b></ins>d <ins><b>l</b></ins>ink report<ins><b>er</b></ins></em>) is a [GitHub Action](https://docs.github.com/actions) for automatically testing the links inside Markdown files in your repository, and filing issue reports when problems are found.
 It's designed to run when changes are pushed to a repository as well as on a regular schedule; the latter helps detect when previously-valid links stop working because of [link rot](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0115253) or other problems.
 Though it’s not the only GitHub Action available for this purpose, some features set Baler apart from the others:

-* _Simplicity_: a single workflow handles both testing files and opening an issue.
+* _Simplicity_: a single, short workflow handles both testing files and opening an issue.
 * _Smart issue handling_: before it opens a new issue, Baler looks at open issues in the repository.
-If any already reported the same URLs, Baler doesn't open a new issue.
+If any previously reported the same URLs, Baler doesn't open a new issue.
 * _Informative issue reports_: the issues opened by Baler not only list the URLs that failed; they also describe the reasons for the failures.
 * _Simple exclusion list_: fake URLs meant as examples, or real URLs that nevertheless fail when tested from GitHub’s cloud runners, can be skipped by adding them to a file in your repository.

-Baler lets you follow the old proverb [“make hay while the sun shines”](https://grammarist.com/make-hay/) – take advantage of opportunities (in this case, easy automated testing) when they’re available.
+Baler lets you follow the proverb [“make hay while the sun shines”](https://grammarist.com/make-hay/) – take advantage of opportunities (in this case, easy automated testing) when they’re available.

 ## Installation

 To use Baler, you need to create a GitHub Actions workflow file in your repository.
 Follow these simple steps:

-1. In the main branch of your repository, create a `.github/workflows` directory if this directory does not already exist.
+1. In the main branch of your repository, create a `.github/workflows` directory if one does not already exist.
 2. In the `.github/workflows` directory, create a file named `bad-link-reporter.yml`.
 3. Copy and paste the [contents of `sample-workflow.yml`](https://raw.githubusercontent.com/caltechlibrary/baler/main/sample-workflow.yml) into your `bad-link-reporter.yml` file: